cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 data
 : An encoded element in the OPRF group.
-See {{I-D.irtf-cfrg-voprf}} for a
-description of this encoding.

 ~~~
 struct {